tiannacta/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Goals
 =====

-We want our programs to help you build your problem solving skills and encourage you to learn how to learn.
+We want our programs to help you build your problem-solving skills and encourage you to learn how to learn.
 Whether you use the coding skills you gain in this program to get a job as a developer is up to you.
 However, no matter the path you take after this program, learning how to learn will help you